On Sum-Free Functions: Generalizations

 \section{Generalizations}

 Recall that a function $f:\f_{q^n}\to\f_{q^n}$ is said to be {\em $k$th order sum-free} if $\sum_{x\in A}f(x)\ne 0$ for all $k$-dimensional $\f_q$-affine subspaces $A$ of $\f_{q^n}$.
 In general, compared with their binary counterpart, $q$-ary sum-free functions are more difficult to characterize, construct and analyze.
-For example, there does not seem to be a $q$-ary version of APN functions that represents the 2nd order $q$-ary sum-free functions.
+APN functions in odd characteristic, studied in \cite{Dobbertin-Mills-Muller-Pott-Willems-DM-2003, Helleseth-Rong-Sandberg-IEEE-IT-1999}, do not represent the 2nd order $q$-ary sum-free functions.
+On the other hand, the {\em generalized almost perfect nonlinear} (GAPN) functions in odd characteristic, introduced and explored in \cite{Kuroda-Tsujie-FFA-2017}, appear to be related to the 1st order sum-free functions.
+However, this connection will not be pursued in the present paper.

 We first take a look of the 1st order and the $(n-1)$th order $q$-ary sum-free functions.